Academic

 social skills

-Children will share a learning and play space with others, relate to peers, and advocate for their own needs and wants.
+Our trained child care staff help children learn and play alongside others, relate to their peers, and advocate for their own needs.

 Social-Emotional curriculum